 Also, be sure to select strategic door-knocking times.

-Furthermore, focus your energies on diners, festivals, and other community events.
+Furthermore, focus on diners, festivals, and other community events.

 These venues provide excellent opportunities for face-to-face interaction with potential voters.